TurboDocx/html-to-docx/README.md

 ### Disclaimer

-Even though there is an instance of html-to-docx running in production, please ensure that it covers all the cases that you might be encountering usually, since this is not a complete solution.
+Even though there are instances of html-to-docx running in production, please ensure that it covers all the cases that you might be encountering usually, since this is coontinually evolving.
 Currently it doesn't work with browser directly, but it was tested against React.

 ## Installation